Obscene gesture: Okay gesture

 In some Arab countries, this gesture bears negative, vulgar, or offensive meanings.

 While widespread use of the OK gesture has granted it an international connotation of assent, it also bears negative, vulgar, or offensive meanings in parts of the Middle East and the Mediterranean regions.
 In contrast to Japan's use of the expression to represent coins and wealth, the gesture's "O" shape stands for "zero" meaning "worth nothing" in France, Belgium, and Tunisia.

 In many Mediterranean countries such as Turkey, Tunisia, and Greece, as well as in the Middle East, parts of Germany, and several South American countries, the gesture may be interpreted as a vulgar expression resembling a human anus, either as an insult ("You are an asshole"), or an offensive, homophobic reference to homosexuality and the act of sodomy.
 In Brazil, it can be synonymous with giving someone the middle finger.

 In the Arab world, this sign represents the evil eye, and is used as a curse, sometimes in conjunction with verbal condemnation.

-In the 2010s, the gesture began to develop a vulgar connotation in the United States as a white power symbol, with the three upheld fingers resemble a W and the circle made with the thumb and forefinger resemble the head of a P, together standing for "White Power".
+In the 2010s, the gesture began to develop a vulgar connotation in the United States as a white power symbol, with the three upheld fingers resembling a W and the circle made with the thumb and forefinger resembling the head of a P, together standing for "White Power".